Louchatfroff/ytMusic-RPC/README.md

 > Intended behavior to avoid desync and loss of precision from Discord auto advancing timestamps.

 **Buttons not showing.**
-> Okay this is an issue, currently working on it, I'm just bad in typescript, sorry, sincerly.
+> Okay this is an issue, currently working on it, I'm just bad at this, sorry, sincerly.

 ## Future features